 Since restorative justice practices have a broader application than just the legal system, the IRJH also plans to offer programming that will foster dialogue and promote healing in the community.
 Its work will focus specifically on racial injustice, sexual abuse by clergy and institutional failures within the Catholic church and societal polarization.

-“This work is a powerful example of the law school’s mission in action – combining legal expertise with empathy, concern for the whole person, and the transformative power of human connection," Law school Dean Robert Vischer said.
+“This work is a powerful example of the law school’s mission in action – combining legal expertise with empathy, concern for the whole person, and the transformative power of human connection," School of Law Dean Robert Vischer said.
 "Leadership in the restorative justice movement is a natural outgrowth of our commitment to advance the common good.”